bmlip/colorized/README.md

 ### <a name="lectures">Lecture notes, exercises, assignment and video recordings</a>

-You can access all lecture notes, assignments, videos and exercises online through the links below:
+You can access all lecture notes, assignments, videos, and exercises online through the links below:

 <table border = "1">
          <tr>